neelkamath/omni-chat-backend/docs/server.md

         --project-directory . \
         up --scale chat=0 -d
     ```
 1. Enter into the shell.
+The connection will be refused continuously for approximately one minute until the required services are up and running.
     ```
     docker-compose \
         -f docker/docker-compose.yml \